 No matter how you look at it these two decisions have a major impact on not only my situation but also on my finances.

 The biggest financial impact is due to the purchase of my apartment.
-I bought one “on plan” as it is called (see inset for explanation), in the center of Brussels.
+I bought a turnkey project as it is called (see inset for explanation), in the center of Brussels.

 As it’s a large financial commitment, I’ll have to take a mortgage on it.
 I’m lucky to have two financial benefits: